New Candidate Experience During The Pandemic

 In these times of uncertainty, attracting star talent away from their current employer is even more problematic.
 Consider the experience of employees who were in the fortunate position of being able to work from home.
 Or who were retained and paid regardless of lockdown slowdowns.
 Why would or should they consider leaving the security of an organization that stood by them?

-WorkTango employee survey data collected since the beginning of the pandemic tells us that employees working for organizations that responded quickly are more engaged than ever.
+WorkTango employee survey data collected since the beginning of the pandemic tells us that people working for organizations that responded quickly are more engaged than ever.
 This is due to many reasons, such as:

 - Organizations pulsing their employees and understanding sentiment and needs.